aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_redux/reducer/reducer.md

 For our todo App, we are going to store two different things:

 - The currently selected visibility filter
-- The actual list of todos.
+- The actual list of todos